Skip to main content

 • curtailment_energy - Total curtailed energy over a time period

-• curtailment_solar_energy - Solar energy curtailed
+• curtailment_solar_utility_energy - Utility solar energy curtailed

 • curtailment_wind_energy - Wind energy curtailed